Legal & General Flexible Navy

 The Legal & General Flexible Navy Lifetime Mortgage program is especially intended for people seeking one of L&G’s higher maximum equity release lump amounts.
 The Flexible Navy plan is simple in concept, since it allows a one-time, tax-free release of equity for the homeowner.

 However, because the Navy plan may be utilized as a drawdown lifetime mortgage program, any unused amount is stored in a cash reserve facility.
 As a result, customers seeking a lower initial lump amount but need the maximum drawdown facility for their future expenses in retirement may be interested in the L&G Flexible Navy Plan.

 Minimum Property Valuation

 The required property valuation for this Legal and General Flexible Navy Lifetime Mortgage is £100,000, which is significantly more than the minimum for typical equity release plans.
 Outside of London, the maximum property valuation is £2 million, with homes in London allowed up to £4 million.
-If your valuation is greater, please call us at 0800 802 1051.
+If your valuation is greater, please call us.

 Property Location Requirements